ndenicolais/qr-code-generator/README.md

 - Run `yarn start`
 - Run `npm run dev`

-## ⚙️ Customize QR Code
+## ⚙️ Customize the code

-Customize the QR code's setting according to your preferences by editing these parameters:
+Customize the QR code's aspect according to your preferences by editing these parameters:

+📁 index.js

 - value -> type of value to input
 - size -> size of QR code's image